-Learning Objective One - Review the structure of an existing database Learning Objective Two - Review the properties of existing fields Learning Objective Three - Import more data Learning Objective Four - Make relationships between tables Learning Objective Five - Planning your own project Learning Objective Six - Working with data using forms Learning Objective Seven - Creating new forms Learning Objective Eight - Altering forms Learning Objective Nine - Using queries Learning Objective Ten - Working with queries Learning Objective One - Review the structure of an existing database You are going to examine an existing database, to assess its suitability for the next phase of work.
+Learning Objective One - Review the structure of an existing database Learning Objective Two - Review the properties of existing fields Learning Objective Three - Import more data Learning Objective Four - Make relationships between tables Learning Objective Five - Planning your own project Learning Objective Six - Working with data using forms Learning Objective Seven - Creating new forms Learning Objective Eight - Altering forms Learning Objective Nine - Using queries Learning Objective Ten - Working with queries Learning Objective One - Review the structure of an existing database

+You are going to examine an existing database, to assess its suitability for the next phase of work.

 Open college IT help appointments.accdb (provided in our teaching rooms in the Home Drive H:/).
 In this database, the team of IT support staff in a college are organising the appointments when students come to them for help.

 Examine the tables and their data.
 Open tblStudents in design view, and explore the fields already in place, noting their properties and changing some if necessary.
 It has been decided that there is no need to record a student's gender: delete the Gender field in tblStudents.

-In a suitable table, add a field for the Location where an appointment is to be held.
+In a suitable table, add a field for the Duration of an appointment - what type of data should this be?

 A table is the place for storing data - facts & figures.

-Learning Objective Two - Review the properties of existing fields In the database for IT help appointments, look at the tables, and change some properties of fields: UniversityCardNumber can have maximum 9 characters AppointmentDate and AppointmentTime have the formats Long Date and Long Time respectively School Name needs to be a mandatory field
+Learning Objective Two - Review the properties of existing fields

+In the database for IT help appointments, look at the tables, and change some properties of fields:

+In tblStudents, UniversityCardNumber can have maximum 9 characters

+In tblAppointment, AppointmentDate and AppointmentTime have the formats Long Date and Long Time respectively

+In tblPreviousSchools, SchoolName needs to be a mandatory field

-Learning Objective Three - Import more data It has been decided to introduce a table which lists the members of the IT staff team.
+Learning Objective Three - Import more data

+It has been decided to introduce a table which lists the members of the IT staff team.
 This will reduce the need to type in the names and details of the staff members, repeatedly.

 The details have been provided as a spreadsheet, IT Helpers.xlsx in your bundle of files.
 Import the list of staff into the database, as a separate table called tblITAdvisors.
 Allow a new field to be created, which will act as the primary key in this new table.

 Review the data in the table, and check that it has imported successfully.

-Learning Objective Four - Make relationships between tables In the database for help appointments, review the relationships diagram.
+Learning Objective Four - Make relationships between tables

+In the database for IT help appointments, review the relationships diagram.
 It may be helpful to rearrange the field lists, move and stretch them to a layout that is easy to understand.
 Note which field has been set up as the primary key of each table.

 Look carefully at each of the joins between tables.
 Does each join tell a plausible story?

 On talking to the IT staff, you discover that they want to record more information about the locations where these appointments are held.
-You decide to replace the single Location field with a separate table (also provided).
-Add the table of Locations to the relationships diagram, creating any necessary new field/s and join/s.
+You decide to replace the single Location field with a separate table (provided in our example database).
+So add the table of Locations to the relationships diagram.

+Create any necessary new field/s and join/s.
 Enforce Referential Integrity for all joins, and check that any new join/s are suitably marked with "one" and "many".